Assessing Vaccine Effectiveness in Observational Studies via Nested Trial Emulation: Introduction

 \section{Introduction}

-As of March 3, 2024, over 774 million cases of coronavirus disease 2019 (COVID-19) have been confirmed worldwide \citep{WHO}.
-COVID-19 vaccines were developed with unprecedented speed and remain critical to pandemic containment efforts.
-Randomized controlled trials found high efficacy of Pfizer-BioNTech, Moderna, Oxford-AstraZeneca, and Janssen vaccines against moderate-to-severe COVID-19 \citep{BNT162b2, mRNA-1273, ChAdOx1, JandJ}.
+As of August 2025 over 7 million deaths from coronavirus disease 2019 (COVID-19) have been reported worldwide \citep{WHO}.
+COVID-19 vaccines were developed with unprecedented speed and proved critical to slowing the pandemic \citep{chenSlowing} and reducing mortality \citep{mesle}.
+Initial randomized controlled trials found high efficacy of Pfizer-BioNTech, Moderna, Oxford-AstraZeneca, and Janssen vaccines against moderate-to-severe COVID-19 \citep{BNT162b2, mRNA-1273, ChAdOx1, JandJ}.
 In many parts of the world, COVID-19 vaccines were initially deployed in late 2020 and are now widely available.
+However, initial COVID-19 vaccine trials were completed before the highly transmissible Delta variant became dominant \citep{ChanVariants} and had relatively short observation periods (median follow-up around 2 months after completion of the vaccine regimen).

-To estimate effectiveness and durability of COVID-19 vaccines in a real-world setting, observational data are needed.
-One important goal is to determine whether protection offered by COVID-19 vaccines wanes over time since vaccination, across calendar time (as new variants of the SARS-CoV-2 virus emerge), or both \citep{Lin}.
-Ideally, this question could be addressed by conducting a series of randomized trials, where each trial is initiated at a different calendar date, and estimating the vaccine effect separately for each trial.
-However, since such an approach is generally not feasible, vaccine effectiveness (VE) studies must rely on observational data.
+Real-world vaccine effectiveness (VE) may differ from efficacy estimated in randomized trials.
+COVID-19 VE can decline over time \citep{FeikinWaning, MenegaleWaning}, possibly due to waning vaccine-induced antibody levels, seasonality, or newly emerging variants of the SARS-CoV-2 virus capable of escaping vaccine-induced immunity.
+Quantifying changes in VE over time since vaccination can inform decisions about timing and allocation of additional vaccine doses.
+Meanwhile, changes in VE over calendar time may indicate the need for updated vaccine formulations.
+Therefore, it is important to determine whether protection offered by COVID-19 vaccines decreases over time since vaccination, across calendar time, or both \citep{Lin}.